History of TLSN as of 04/11/2025 and Grants issued

 The inspiration for the TLSN (Texas Legacy Support Network) mission was inspired by LSG (Legacy Support Group).
 LSG assisted:

-1) One teammate rebuilt his home destroyed by fire.
+1) One teammate rebuild his home destroyed by fire.

-3) Another qualifier recovers his repossessed truck loss due to a lack of income during a prolonged illness.
+3) Helped another recover his repossessed truck due to a lack of income during a prolonged illness.

 4) Three teammates defray significant medical expenses not covered by insurance: and